River Market, Kansas City: History

+Founding and early development

 Starting in 1821, the area was an early French fur trading post operated by François Chouteau of the powerful Chouteau clan.
 The name "Westport Landing" is derived from having been the dock on the Missouri River for the exchange of goods destined for the community of Westport three miles to the south on higher ground that was operated by John Calvin McCoy.
 He was to lead a group of settlers to create the Town of Kansas in this location in 1850 which in turn became the City of Kansas in 1853.
 This made it the first and oldest incorporated district in what is now Kansas City.
-In the mid 1800s, the public square was located in what is now the southern section of the large farmers' market.
-What is now the City Market area was previously known as River Quay, and was the site of many mob activities, including car bombs.

-The Quay name was applied to the neighborhood in the 1970s by developer Marion A. Trozzolo to capitalize on the neighborhood's early French connections.
-His vision was to make this neighborhood a destination for restaurants and bohemian shops.

-The area encompasses the location of Kansas City's founding.

-Current
+In the mid 1800s, the first courthouse, police headquarters, and city hall were all located in what became the southern section of City Market, a large farmers' market and center of commercial activity in the area.
+Notable locations during this period in River Market history include the Pacific House Hotel, originally erected in 1860.
+During the Civil War, the hotel was occupied by Union Troops, and from there General Ewing issued General Order No. 11, which forced residents to evacuate key rural areas in Missouri in order to deprive Confederate fighters of material support.
+Jesse James also resided at the Pacific House hotel, and Wyatt Earp enjoyed vacationing in the area and spending time in the River Market with Thomas Speers, Kansas City's first town marshal.

+The first streetcar line in Kansas City, originally launched in 1870 as a horse-drawn carriage line, began at Fourth and Main streets in City Market and ran to Westport.
+The route was converted to cable rail in 1887.
+In 1880, the Centropolis Hotel (named after what William Gilpin proposed as the name for Kansas City itself) was built at 5th Street and Grand Avenue in City Market.
+It was the first hotel in the city to boast electric lighting and became a popular dinner destination for theater-goers in the area.